-Jeremy Burkhart is a litigation attorney in Holland & Knight's Tysons office.
-Mr. Burkhart focuses his practice on litigation, dispute resolution and mergers and acquisitions (M&A).
+Jeremy Burkhart is an experienced government contracts litigation attorney in Holland & Knight's Tysons office.
+He focuses his practice on litigation, dispute resolution and mergers and acquisitions (M&A).

-Mr. Burkhart is experienced in all principal aspects of government contracting.
-He provides counsel and representation on all government contract matters, including claims, contract appeals, teaming agreements, compliance requirements associated with the U.S. Small Business Administration's (SBA) government contracting programs, and suspension and debarment.
+Mr. Burkhart provides counsel and representation on all government contract matters, including claims, contract appeals, teaming agreements, compliance requirements associated with the U.S. Small Business Administration's (SBA) government contracting programs, and suspension and debarment.
 He is well versed in prosecuting and defending bid protests before the U.S. Government Accountability Office (GAO), the U.S. Court of Federal Claims and at the agency level, and has litigated more than 100 bid protests.
-He also has significant knowledge in the issues facing government contractors engaged in M&A and has represented dozens of clients in the closing of such deals, as well as post-transaction matters such as novations.
+He also has significant knowledge of the issues facing government contractors engaged in M&A and has represented dozens of clients in the closing of such deals, as well as post-transaction matters such as novations.

 Mr. Burkhart's recent representative engagements include:

 - filed a claim to upgrade a client's "marginal" rating in the Contractor Performance Assessment Reporting System (CPARS); after reviewing the claim, the contracting officer submitted a new evaluation in the CPAR system that included all "very good" and "exceptional" ratings

 - represented a private equity firm in the $300 million equity purchase of a government contractor